mafintosh/tar-fs/README.md

 Set `options.strict` to `false` if you want to ignore errors due to unsupported entry types (like device files)

+To dereference symlinks (pack the contents of the symlink instead of the link itself) set `options.dereference` to `true`.

 ## Copy a directory

 Copying a directory with permissions and mtime intact is as simple as